-The Music Department runs several instrumental and vocal ensembles, all of which are open to all qualified student musicians.
-These ensembles perform on and around campus several times a year, and several also tour towns in the Northeast in the spring.
+The Music Department runs several instrumental and vocal ensembles, all of which are open to qualified student musicians in any class year and in any major.
+These ensembles perform on and around campus several times a year.

 Jazz Orchestra - Brian McCarthy - email@example.com